 The SubDAO must have a clear indication of tangible progress to achieve value that can sustain the relationship between SubDAOs and parent DAOs.
 It offers a viable model for accountability of SubDAOs for their commitments to the parent DAO.
 As a result, the parent DAO could come up with informed decisions about continuing their support for SubDAOs.

 Want to explore in-depth about DeFi protocol and its use cases in DAO applications?
-Become a member and get free access to Decentralized Finance (Defi) Course- Intermediate Level Now!
+Enroll in Decentralized Finance (Defi) Course- Intermediate Level Now!

 How to Create a SubDAO?